Median Income

 Is Buffalo a Good Place to Live?

-Based on current data, Buffalo receives an overall livability score of 4.2 out of 5.0, earning a grade of A. Key strengths include low unemployment, affordable housing, high health insurance coverage.
-Buffalo stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Buffalo receives an overall livability score of 3.4 out of 5.0, earning a grade of B. Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates.
+Buffalo offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs